-The purpose of this information site is to provide easy access to historical and current information (Triangle News) on The Bermuda Triangle by putting it in one place and just a click away.
-For the adventurous, links for traveling to the Bahamas, Bermuda, Miami, Puerto Rico, and the Turks & Caicos, are also included on the Travel to The Triangle page.
-Books and merchandise can be found on the same page.
+The purpose of this information site is to provide easy access to historical and Triangle News for current information on The Bermuda Triangle by putting it in one place, and just a click away.
+For the adventurous, links for traveling to the Bahamas, Bermuda, Florida, Miami, Puerto Rico, and the Turks & Caicos, are also included on the Triangle Travel page.

 HISTORY OF THE BERMUDA TRIANGLE